 - Pillows, extra-long twin size bed sheets, and hangers

 - Laptop and charger

-- Bathroom amenities including towels, blow dryer/straightner, shower shoes
+- Bathroom amenities including towels, blow dryer/straightener, shower shoes

 - Professional Outfits (including shoes/socks and belt)

-- Umbrella, raincoat and rainboots (there tends to be many unexpected rainstorms)
+- Umbrella, raincoat, and rain-boots (there tend to be many unexpected rainstorms)